 Continue all the way around the wire wreath form.

-Put the wreath aside and leave it to dry fully.
-As the pinecones dry, they’ll begin to open naturally securing the bottom portion of the pinecone to the wreath form.
+Put the wreath aside and leave it to dry fully for 2-3 days.
+As they dry, the pinecones will open naturally and wedge themselves to the wire form.
 If possible, place the wreath in a dry and sunny location to speed up the time it takes to dry fully.

 - Pumpkin wreath using mulberry branches